Rei-SwitchBot/faq/en-us/Evaporative Humidifier Auto-refill.md

 ---
 ### Troubleshooting There Is A Lot of Mold on the Fan Propeller of My Evaporative Humidifier

 We’re sorry to hear about this issue.
-The fan (sometimes referred to as the propeller) inside the Evaporative Humidifier is a non-removable component, meaning it cannot be cleaned manually.
+The fan inside the Evaporative Humidifier, also known as the propeller, is non-removable and difficult to clean manually.
 However, we’d like to assist you in resolving this matter as quickly as possible.

-To determine whether a replacement is needed, please provide us with a photo clearly showing the mold on the fan or propeller.
-Additionally, to expedite the process, kindly share the following details:
+If you have a long, narrow brush (like the brush included in our S10), you can gently insert the brush into the fan area to clean it as thoroughly as possible.
+This method may help remove dust or debris within reach.
+If you do not have a suitable brush, we can arrange to send you one free of charge.
+To expedite the process, kindly share the following details:
 - Purchase channel
 - Order ID
 - Recipient Full Name